dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 Similar setups have been successfully adopted in large-scale production environments.
 For example, Netflix presented a comparable design at KubeCon 2017 ([video](https://www.youtube.com/watch?v=R6tUNpRpdnY), [slides](https://conferences.oreilly.com/velocity/vl-ca-2018/public/schedule/detail/66606.html)).
 Their terminology differs slightly: the component shown as *Aggregator* in the diagram above is called the "AuthZ Agent", and instead of letting each agent independently collect required data, Netflix introduced a central "Super PIP" (which they call the "Aggregator") positioned between the event distribution system and the agents.
 This component preprocesses and routes relevant data updates, while the AuthZ Agents remain responsible for configuring and updating the embedded PDP instances.

-A known open-source project that implements a similar architecture is [OPAL - Open Policy Administration Layer](https://github.com/permitio/opal).
+An open-source project that implements a similar architecture is [OPAL - Open Policy Administration Layer](https://github.com/permitio/opal), which allows managing [OPA](https://www.openpolicyagent.org/) and [Cedar-Agent](https://github.com/permitio/cedar-agent) instances.
 Compared to the diagram above, OPAL delegates responsibility for relaying data updates to the *Distributor*, which pushes relevant changes to each *Aggregator* instance.

-Although both examples use [OPA](https://www.openpolicyagent.org/) as the PDP, the architectural principles described here are not specific to OPA.
-The control-plane components — configuration repository, distributor, aggregator — and the mechanisms for policy and data provisioning apply equally to other PDP types — PBAC, ReBAC, NGAC — and deployment models.
+**Note:** Although both examples above use PBAC PDP engines, the architectural principles described here are not specific to PBAC engines.
+The control-plane components — configuration repository, distributor, and aggregator — as well as the mechanisms for policy and data provisioning, apply equally to other PDP types, such as ReBAC and NGAC.
+Unlike PBAC PDPs, which typically store policies and data only in memory, ReBAC and NGAC PDPs maintain persistent storage.
+In such deployments, the distributor is typically implemented as a CI/CD pipeline to handle automated provisioning and policy updates and does not manage runtime data updates.

-However, the [out-of-band data push](#out-of-band-data-push) approach introduces a key challenge: **ensuring consistency in the face of distributed state updates**.
+This [out-of-band data push](#out-of-band-data-push) approach introduces an important challenge: **ensuring consistency in the face of distributed state updates**.

-To illustrate this, consider a microservice (e.g., Service A) that updates its own database after a successful request and emits a corresponding domain event intended to notify PDP-related infrastructure (e.g., an Aggregator via an event bus).
-If that event is lost in transit, or the Aggregator fails to process it, the PDP’s internal state may become outdated.
+To illustrate this, consider a microservice (e.g., Service A) that updates its own database after a successful request and emits a corresponding [domain event](https://microservices.io/patterns/data/domain-event.html) intended to notify PDP-related infrastructure (e.g., an Aggregator via an event bus).
+If the event is lost, delayed, or not processed correctly, the PDP’s internal state may become outdated.
 As a result, future authorization decisions — possibly in other services — may be based on stale or incomplete data, leading to incorrect access grants or denials.

-This situation mirrors a classic **distributed transaction problem**: the state change in the microservice and the state change in the PDP must eventually converge, but there's no atomic commit across both systems.
-Since traditional distributed transactions are often impractical or undesirable in such architectures, patterns like [Saga](https://microservices.io/patterns/data/saga.html) can help mitigate these risks.
+This situation reflects a classic **distributed transaction problem**: changes in the microservice and the state change in the PDP must eventually converge, but there's no atomic commit across both systems.
+Since traditional distributed transactions are often impractical or undesirable in such architectures, solutions may range from simple reliable event delivery mechanisms, like [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) to more sophisticated patterns like [Saga](https://microservices.io/patterns/data/saga.html) if acknowledgement of event delivery is required.

+### Policy Input Data Governance

+As in the previous section, this section builds on the concepts introduced in [Policy Input Data Distribution Strategies](#policy-input-data-distribution-strategies) and focuses on challenges common to all strategies that were not addressed earlier:

+* **Structural and semantic consistency:** ensuring that supplied data matches the assumptions encoded in policies.
+For example, policies reference specific attributes — such as user identifiers, resource ownership, or status fields — and rely on those attributes being available and stable.
+A renaming of a field, change of type, or omission of an attribute may prevent policies from being evaluated correctly, creating the risk of incorrect authorization decisions and undermining system reliability.
+* **Consumer visibility and coordination:** knowing which policies depend on which attributes so that producers can coordinate safely with policy owners before making schema or semantic changes.

+These challenges are inherent to distributed architectures.
+Whether in Big Data pipelines spanning multiple data sources and transformations, or if multiple microservices are communicating to each other to execute some business function, in both domains, data or messages can break consumers if schemas or semantics change unexpectedly, and accountability for who relies on which data is unclear.

+To address this, explicit agreements — often called **data contracts** in Big Data domain or **consumer contracts** in microservice architectures — codify the shared expectations between producers and consumers and define the "API of data" being exchanged.
+These types of contracts typically define schema, semantics, and quality guarantees, and also provide mechanisms for coordinated change management.

+Adapting the same principles to authorization architectures bring similar benefits:

+* **Communicating the Data API**: Contracts act as a shared reference between PIPs (data producers) and policy authors, clarifying which attributes are required and how they are structured.
+* **Protecting Consumer Expectations**: Contracts can include domain constraints, value ranges, or other guarantees, helping policy assumptions remain valid as data evolves.

+That would also ensure that data supplied to PDPs — whether [pulled on-demand](#on-demand-data-pull), [pushed out-of-band](#out-of-band-data-push), or [passed inline](#request-time-data-injection) — is complete, correctly typed, and semantically valid before reaching the PDP.

+Standards such as the emerging [Open Data Contracts Standard](https://bitol-io.github.io/open-data-contract-standard/v2.2.2/home/) provide structured ways of defining contracts, while related tooling like the [Data Contract CLI](https://cli.datacontract.com/) supports validation and can also be used for enforcement.
+Alternatively, open-source governance platforms such as [Apache Atlas](https://atlas.apache.org/) can be adapted to manage metadata, lineage, and schema evolution in support of policy-relevant data contracts.
+Tools like [Pact](https://pact.io/) can also serve as a practical step toward implementing such contracts by codifying consumer expectations and validating producer behavior, ensuring that exchanged data meets structural and semantic requirements.

-### Interplay Between Authorization, Authentication Patterns, and Zero Trust
+### Interplay Between Authorization, Authentication, Identity Propagation Patterns, and Zero Trust

-Authentication (who you are) and authorization (what you're allowed to do) are closely related but serve different purposes in secure service architectures.
-The choice of one influences the requirements of the other — and both must be aligned to implement Zero Trust, a model that treats every access request as untrusted by default.
+Authentication (who you are), authorization (what you're allowed to do), and identity propagation (how the results of authentication are securely carried forward) each address distinct concerns, yet they are deeply interconnected.
+The usage of one affects the requirements of the others, and vice versa.
+And only by aligning them consistently can identity, access, and trust be continuously verified and enforced across the system.
+As a natural consequence, the system as a whole comes to embody the principles of Zero Trust:

+* **Never trust by default**: Treat every request as untrusted, even inside the same network perimeter.
+* **Always verify everything**: Continuously and adaptively authenticate and authorize all requests, taking real-time signals, like  user behavior or device state into account.
+* **Least privilege**: Grant subjects, be it a user, device, or e.g. a service, only the permissions they need, minimizing attack surface.
+* **Micro-segmentation**: Divide networks and systems into isolated micro zones to limit lateral movement.
+* **Assume breach**: Operate as if attackers are already inside - monitor, log, and audit continuously.
+* **Protect data**: Strongly encrypt sensitive information in transit and at rest to ensure confidentiality and integrity.